Training & Development

 Wood Badge in Canada

 Scouts Canada divides Wood Badge into two parts: Wood Badge I and Wood Badge II.
 Wood Badge I focuses on helping Scouters acquire basic program facilitation knowledge and is typically completed in the form of eLearning.
-Scouters are required to complete their Wood Badge I by August 31 of their first year in Scouting.
+Scouters are required to complete their Wood Badge I within 365 days of registering for their volunteer role.

 Wood Badge II

 Wood Badge II is the second part of Scouts Canada’s Volunteer development program.
-As part of Scouts Canada’s 5 Key Priorities for Success, Wood Badge II looks to increase Volunteer Support and Program Quality.
+Wood Badge II looks to increase Volunteer Support and Program Quality.

 Wood Badge II For Support Scouters